darrenks/nibbles/docs/tutorial_minutiae.md

 	2
 	4
 	6

+You could even combine this with implicit args to just

+	,3+
+$Output
+	2
+	4
+	6

+Note that this didn't default to a fold because these args are set to optional use.

 And if you don't even use the element identifier (`$`) then it will assume you wanted to use string concatenation.